adolfintel/TDF/README.md

         * `vars.conf`: TDF's main configuration file for this instance, you'll use this to tell TDF where to find the game and to change emulation settings
         * `system`: a folder containing all the TDF files and scripts, leave it alone for now
         * `confs`: we'll talk about folder this later
-* Launch run.sh, it will automatically initialize everything for you and open a Windows command prompt
+* Launch `run.sh`, it will automatically initialize everything for you and open a Windows command prompt
     * Once everything is ready, the TDF instance folder will contain a new folder called zzprefix, this is your "fake Windows", inside it you'll find, among other things, a folder called drive_C, this is the fake C drive, you can enter it to copy game files, mods, etc. at any time
     * Depending on the system and the configuration, other folders may also be created, like zzhome and fontcache
     * If you're not familiar with the Windows command prompt, just type explorer and press enter to have a more familiar file manager interface, but don't close the command prompt until you're finished